What Is a Product Backlog in Agile?

 Below is a product backlog example for a social media game.
 It’s organized by themes, features, and user stories.

-Product Backlog vs. Sprint Backlog
+Agile Backlogs — Product vs. Sprint

 Content, granularity, and immediacy are three key differences between the product and sprint backlogs.

 In short, the sprint backlog is the short-term plan for the team’s sprint.
 The product backlog is the long-term plan for the product, where the vision is itemized into concrete deliverable items that make the product more valuable.
-Many think of the sprint backlog as a subset of the product backlog.
+Many think of the sprint backlog as a subset of the product one.
 Ideally, this is true; the sprint backlog consists solely of items from the product backlog.
 In practice, however, a sprint backlog will include other work the team has committed to.

 The product backlog is a container for work you think you will do in the future to keep your product competitive.
 It is the output of the product owner in collaboration with stakeholders (customers, the team, analysts).
 It will change frequently, with items being added or taken out on a regular basis.
 It will be larger than the sprint backlog, generally.
 It will also have items with a mix of granularity; with fewer items broken down below the user story level.
 It is overseen by the product owner.

-Product Backlog Items (PBIs) With Examples
+Backlog Items (PBIs) With Examples

 Four main categories of items (called product backlog items or PBIs) fit in the backlog.
 Two are highly visible to customers — features and bugs.
 The two others, technical debt and research, are invisible to customers yet can't be ignored.